Last updated: May 3, 2026

 Frequently Asked Questions

-Do I need a license to start a cleaning business in Louisiana?
+Do I need a state license to start a cleaning service in Louisiana?

-Do I need insurance for a cleaning business in Louisiana?
+Do I need workers’ compensation insurance for a cleaning service in Louisiana?

-Do I need to register for sales tax as a cleaning business in Louisiana?
+Do I need a janitor’s bond in Louisiana?

 More Louisiana Business Guides